SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 "Does anyone object?" as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus, a PLC/TLC member can call for either a closing vote or a vote to table the issue to the next meeting.
+If an agenda item cannot reach a consensus, a PLC/TLC member can call for either a closing vote or a vote to postpone further discussion on the issue until the next meeting.
 The call for a vote must be approved by a majority of the TSC or else the discussion will continue.
 Simple majority wins.

 ## Sponsorship